2nd AJCCA Conference 2025 in Tokyo

 Part 2: Status of activities for each theme and introduction of corporate solutions

-13:40-14:10 Keynote Speech 3 Mr. Toshikazu Okuya (Deputy Director General, Commerce and Information Policy Bureau)
+13:40-14:10 Keynote Speech 3 Mr. Toshikazu Okuya (Deputy Director General, Commerce and Information Policy Bureau) The current state of cybersecurity, progress in cybersecurity policy at the Ministry of Economy, Trade and Industry, and future directions.

 14:10-14:30 Sponsor Speech 2 Mr. Hiroshi Sasaki, Director, OT Business Development, Fortinet Japan G.K.
 Standardizing OT Security Measures Using Japanese Factory Security Guidelines with Fortinet Solutions